 The Directors consider it appropriate to adopt the going concern basis of accounting in preparing the Financial Statements (see page 59 for further details).

 Dividend approach

-As explained in the Chairman's Statement in the Annual Report 2020, the Board adopted a new dividend policy in 2020 to pay out broadly the level of actual income received.
+The Company's dividend approach is to broadly pay out the level of actual income received.
 This approach is consistent with the Company's focus on capital growth.